 - 2. Take the Test of Essential Academic Skills (TEAS).
-Contact Testing Center at 618-634-3316 to take the exam.
+Contact the Testing Center at 618-634-3316 to take the exam.
 Application and TEAS test Deadline is the end of March of each year for classes beginning in the fall semester.
-Study guides can be viewed in the SCC Library or purchased at the SCC bookstore or online at www.atitesting.com. - 3.
+Study guides can be viewed in the SCC Library or purchased at the SCC bookstore or online at www.atitesting.com.
+A score of 50 is the minimal entrance score.
+An accumulative GPA of 2.0 or greater is required for entrance into this program. - 3.
 Students will be identified and ranked in the spring before fall enrollment to the ADN program based on TEAS scores and additional points earned as outlined in the ADN Admission Packet.